Clean-up this crime 'disaster' | Dandenong Star Journal

 “We’re finally coming to the point that we need a plan to deal with this, not just with a one-off police blitz.”

+“We’ll continue to have a highly visible presence in the community and proactively patrol high risk locations in an effort to identify and arrest offenders quickly.

+“We encourage all members of the public to report any concerning activity or antisocial behaviours so that police can investigate to the fullest extent.”

-In 2019, Cr Kirwan told Star Journal of street prostitutes’ clients stalking female residents, and drug dealers and sex workers visiting “seemingly unregulated” rooming houses.
+In 2019, Cr Kirwan told Star Journal of street prostitutes’ clients stalking female residents, and drug dealers and sex workers visiting “seemingly unregulated” rooming houses in Dandenong’s ‘inner west’.

 There was an abundance of 17 legally-registered rooming houses in the neighbourhood at the time.